 “Identity-first language” on the other hand, is a way of talking about disability that advocacy groups and individuals sometimes prefer specifically because person-first language, like “person with ASD” divides the person from the condition.
 More than that, advocates of identity-first language argue that saying someone “has autism” implies that autism is a problem that should be eliminated from them, rather than a part of who they are.
 Since many people understand autism as a natural part of their identity, they prefer identity-first language – “autistic person,” for example.
 Identity-first language is more closely associated with neurodiversity as a school of thought.

 Both of these ways of speaking are based on good intentions, and many people don’t have strong feelings either way, but others do feel like one way of speaking is better aligned with the way they think about themselves.
-Baby is a little young to be figuring out the language she would prefer, but someday, she may have thoughts about it to share!
-Until then, the fact that you respect her, and want to speak to and about her in a way that shows that respect is what’s going to end up mattering to her, no matter what type of language you end up using.
+Baby is a little young to be figuring out the language they would prefer, but someday, they may have thoughts about it to share!
+Until then, the fact that you respect them, and want to speak to and about them in a way that shows that respect is what’s going to end up mattering to them, no matter what type of language you end up using.

 (Note: Since person-first language is the American Medical Association style default, Ovia will be using person-first language in the app, but Ovia fully supports each individual’s right to self-define the type of language used about their identity.)